eigerco/polka-storage-book/src/storagext-cli/storage-provider.md

 ]
 ```

-> You can read more about the `declare_faults` extrinsic in [_Pallets/Storage Provider/Declare Faults_](../pallets/storage-provider.md#declare_faults).
+> More information about the `declare_faults` extrinsic is available in [_Pallets/Storage Provider/Declare Faults_](../pallets/storage-provider.md#declare_faults).

 ### `declare-faults-recovered`

-The `declare-faults-recovered` command allows you to declare recovered faulty sectors.
+The `declare-faults-recovered` command declares recovered faulty sectors.

 ### Parameters